JoshuaOlatu/Data-analysis-project/README.md

       Regional Strategy: Highlight regions with declining sales for strategic intervention or marketing efforts.

-Example metrics and insights include:

-      Sell-through rates for each product line and retailer.

-      Regional demand variability for optimized distribution.

-      Contribution margins to prioritize high-profit product lines.

 # Detailed explanations of findings and insights.
 Here are a List of actionable insights that were drawn from this project